Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Apple salad

-Raw food can help normalize body weight, especially with obesity, strengthen muscles, facilitate body movements.
-The famous Australian naturopath K. Jeffrey in his book "Natural Food" (1974) indicated an approximate set of products (in percentage), which should consist of a daily diet with a total weight of about 1.5 kg:
+Raw food diet can help normalize body weight, especially in obesity, strengthen muscles, and facilitate body movements.
+The famous Australian naturopath K. Jeffrey in his book “Natural Food” (1974) indicated an approximate set of products (in percentage) that should comprise a daily food ration with a total weight of about 1.5 kg:

 • raw vegetables (except potatoes) – 35%;

-• cereals (mainly from whole grains), legumes, potatoes, bananas - 10% of the diet; These foods can be eaten after being lightly cooked or raw.
+• grain products (mainly whole grains), legumes, potatoes, bananas - 10% of the diet; these products can be eaten after light cooking or raw;

 • dried fruits, nuts, seeds, cottage cheese, cream, eggs, honey – 5-10%;

-• boiled vegetables (except cabbage) can be consumed 1-2 times a week, provided they are heated for a short time;
+• boiled vegetables (except cabbage) can be consumed 1-2 times a week, provided they are heated briefly;

-• vegetable oil, fruit juices, onion, garlic, table salt and other spices - 1% of the food consumed.
+• vegetable oil, fruit juices, onion, garlic, table salt and other seasonings - 1% of food consumed.

-For people who still continue to eat "unnatural" cooked food, K. Nishi recommends taking cold and hot shower or air baths.
+For people who still continue to eat “unnatural” cooked food, K. Nishi recommends taking cold and hot shower or air baths.
 It is imperative to combine cooked food with raw vegetables.
-Wherein raw food should be 3 times more than boiled.
+Wherein raw foods should be 3 times more than boiled ones.

 Breakfast:

-Raw fruits according to the season (2-3 oranges or 200 g of grapes and one apple or 2 pears, etc.) or they are combined with soaked dried fruits.
+Raw fruits in season (2-3 oranges or 200 g of grapes and one apple or 2 pears, etc.) or in combination with soaked dried fruits.

 Dinner:

-Salad of raw grated or finely chopped vegetables (carrots, cabbage, turnips, etc.) with herbs and, if desired, with the addition of vegetable oil, instead of vegetables you can use sour fruit and berries, adding to them 100 g of nuts or oil seeds (sunflower, etc.).
+Salad of raw grated or finely chopped vegetables (carrots, cabbage, turnips, etc.) with herbs and, if desired, with the addition of vegetable oil; you can use them instead of vegetables sour fruits and berries, adding to them 100 g of nuts or oil seeds (sunflower, etc.).

 Dinner: